kpetriv/Showcase/README.md

 may have missing fields and are nullable.
 I didn't add any error handling for the missing fields as that is not the focus of the task.
 I assume that the API will always return the fields, so UI is not adjusted for missing fields.
 Default image placeholders can be used for items that are not there.
+I also wanted to mentioned that composable previews were skipped completely due to the simplicity of the UI.
+For the UI test there is room for improvement to create robots to basically abstract the interaction with the UI into a more readable format and extract hardcoded strings into constants.